datacarpentry/sql-socialsci/_episodes/07-creating-tables-views.md

 The Farms, Plots and Crops tables that we have been using were created in the DB Browser application by importing a CSV file containing the data.

-For large datasets this is a very common approach
+For large datasets this is a very common approach.

-1. From the File menu select Import and then 'Table from CSV file'.
+1. From the File menu select 'Import' and then 'Table from CSV file'.
 This will start the 'Import CSV file' wizard and you will be asked to select the file of data you wish to import from a standard Windows file open dialog.

 2. After you have selected the file, you will be shown the 'Import CSV file' window which will allow you to set a name for the table (the default is taken from the filename).
 You will see the first few rows of the data and there are  a few options which can be changed if needs be.